Dad’s beans

 1. Bring stock to a simmer and set aside

-3. Add rice and toast until slightly golden brown..a good 5 minutes
+3. Add rice and toast until dep golden brown..browner than you think

-4. Add cilantro and onion and stir for a bit…another 4 to 5 minutes
+4. Add the onion and stir fry for a bit…another 4 to 5 minutes

 BAM!